Graph Neural Networks for Source Detection: A Review and Benchmark Study: Computational Complexity

 \subsection{Empirical Results}

-Table~\ref{tab:runtimes} reports the average run times for the outbreak simulations, GNN training, and inference for the GNN, MCMF, and SME.
+Table~\ref{tab:runtimes} reports the average run times for the outbreak simulations, GCN training, and inference for the GCN, MCMF, and SME.
 The empirical cost of generating the simulations is negligible across all networks.
-As expected, however, these run times generally increase with the network size $N$, with the notable exception of the relatively small Fraternity network, whose comparatively high computational cost is likely due to its high density.
+As expected, these run times generally increase with the network size $N$, with the Highschool network ($N=327$) exhibiting the largest value.
+Notably, the Fraternity network ($N=58$) is an exception to this trend: despite being one of the smaller networks, it incurs run times comparable to the larger Workplace network ($N=92$), likely due to its high density.

-Although all three methods incur the cost of generating simulated training data, only the GNN requires an additional, typically substantial, computational cost for model training.
-Table~\ref{tab:runtimes} shows that the average per-batch training time for the Highschool network is considerably higher than for the other networks.
-Owing to differences in the chosen model architectures, however, these training times are not directly comparable across networks.
+Although all three methods incur the cost of generating simulated training data, only the GCN requires an additional, typically substantial, computational cost for model training.
+Table~\ref{tab:runtimes} shows that the average per-batch training time is practically identical for all networks but Highschool, which exhibits a cost roughly one order of magnitude higher.
+This suggests that for small graphs the training cost is dominated by a fixed overhead, and that the theoretically predicted scaling with $E$ and $N$ only becomes visible at larger network sizes.

-Finally, the theoretical analysis above indicates that the dominant inference cost for the GNN and MCMF scales as $\mathcal{O}(N^2)$, whereas for SME it scales as $\mathcal{O}(nN)$.
-Table~\ref{tab:runtimes} shows that, with the exception of the Karate network, the GNN exhibits the lowest inference time among the three methods, largely due to highly optimized forward-pass operations.
-Moreover, since $n > N$ for all networks in our experimental setting, SME incurs a substantially higher empirical inference cost than MCMF.
+Finally, the theoretical analysis above indicates that the dominant inference cost for SME and MCMF scales as $\mathcal{O}(nN)$ and $\mathcal{O}(N^2)$, respectively.
+Since $n > N$ for all networks in our experimental setting, SME incurs a substantially higher empirical inference cost than MCMF, with the gap widening for larger networks: the SME/MCMF inference ratio grows from approximately 1.7 for Karate to 3.2 for Highschool.
+The GCN's dominant cost term depends on the sparsity of the graph, more concretely whether $E \gg Ns$ or not.
+Table~\ref{tab:runtimes} shows that the GCN's inference cost is closely comparable to MCMF for small networks, but for the Highschool network the GCN is roughly 30\% faster than MCMF, suggesting it may become the most efficient inference method for larger, sparser networks.